BlueOceanProject/BlueOcean/README.md

 ## Authentication

 Login / Sign up
-Browse the app to just see the music feed
+- Browse the app to just see the music feed
-Create and account or login to unlock workstation and sharing features!
+- Create an account or login to unlock workstation and sharing features!

 ## Navigation

-Navigate to workstation, profiles, home feed if logged in Switch to light or dark mode
+- Navigate to workstation, profiles, home feed if logged in
+- Switch to light or dark mode

 ## Home Feed
-Search for users in the feed
+- Search for users in the feed
-Playback songs, import them to your workstation
+- Playback songs, import them to your workstation
-Share songs to social media or download them if logged in
+- Share songs to social media or download them if logged in

 ## Workstation
-Mix audio files with recordings by importing or uploading your own track
+- Mix audio files with recordings by importing or uploading your own track

 ## User Profiles
-View, playback, download, and import songs created by the user into the workstation Choose to publish songs to the home feed if the user is on their own profile Navigate to other user profiles via the home feed by clicking on the username links
+- View, playback, download, and import songs created by the user into the workstation
+- Choose to publish songs to the home feed if the user is on their own profile
+- Navigate to other user profiles via the home feed by clicking on the username links

 ## Tech Stack